 - Preheat oven to 350 and line baking sheet with parchment paper

-- When the tomatoes are finished roasting, remove from oven and add them to the pasta along with remaining olive oil, butter, basil, and cheese.
+- Add Roasted tomatoes to the pasta along with remaining olive oil, butter, basil, and cheese.
 Gently toss to combine until butter and cheese is melted.

-- Serve in Bowls topped with fresh parmesan and chopped parsley.
-(Can just add more basil if you prefer)
+- Serve in Bowls topped with fresh parmesan, basil, and burrata.